percona/pxb-docs/docs/xtrabackup-option-reference.md

 ### redo-log-arch-dir(=name)

 This option sets the redo log archive directory if this directory is not already set on the server.
+To use this option, you must run Percona XtraBackup as the owner of `mysqld`.

 Implemented in [Percona XtraBackup 8.0.34-29](release-notes/8.0/8.0.34-29.0.md).